jdbedics/dbthandbook/03-individual.Rmd

     * Complete the DBT General Note and start drafting the treatment plan using the CLU template on Titanium.

-Students should feel free to save this document as a PDF and print this page out for each new client.
+Students should feel free to save this checklist as a PDF and print this page out for each new client.

 3. You're allowed to take written notes, use a clipboard, and write on the white board during all sessions.
 By default, use these methods sparingly and only as a means to help you engage the client in the spirit of problem solving.